POL - 40.08.1 On-Campus Residency Requirement Policy

 4. On-Campus Residency Requirement

-4.1 All undergraduate students classified as Freshman and Sophomore are required to live in a University-operated residence hall.
+4.1 All undergraduate students who enter the University as a new first-time freshman have a two-year (four semester – Fall and Spring semesters) requirement to live in a University-operated residence hall.

 4.2 Applicability to Other Students.

-4.2.1 Students who have sixty (60) or more hours are not required to live in a University-operated residence hall and are prioritized after students as defined above in Section 3.
+4.2.1 Students who have sixty (60) or more hours are not required to live in a University-operated residence hall and are prioritized after students as defined above in Section 3, and Section 4.1.

 5. Exemption to Policy